artsmia/collection/readme.md

 ## Use

-The MIA identifies objects curatorially by *accession number*.
+Mia identifies objects curatorially by *accession number*.
 Computertorially, we use numeric `object id`s beacuse they're easier to deal with.

 Each record lives at `objects/$bucket/$id.json`, where 'bucket' is `object id / 1000`.
 So `0/` holds records 0 through 999; `1/` holds 1000-1999; etc. Here's what [`objects/0/17.json`][] looks like: